 Host Protection Insurance provides primary liability coverage for up to $1,000,000 per occurrence in the event of a third-party claim of bodily injury (dogs and people) or property damage related to a booked Sniffspot visit.

-This policy only applies in the United States.
+This policy only applies in the United States of America (including its territories and possessions), Puerto Rico and Canada;.
 This policy only applies for official Sniffspot bookings that are booked through Sniffspot.

 Host Protection Insurance will only act as the primary insurance coverage for incidents related to a booked Sniffspot visit, but it's available to hosts regardless of their other insurance arrangements.